COVID-19 and the Future of American Business for 2020 and Beyond

 Opportunity: With more employees successfully working from home, CEOs recognize the shortcomings of ad hoc communication about the who, what, when, where, and why relating to new and current employees who are not in the office.
 Employees are viewing this temporary change as their new permanent reality.
 They are asking questions about roles and responsibilities.
 Leaders must quickly answer these questions, shape the culture, and establish clean processes.

-Leaders should evaluate the positive impacts of in-person onboarding and outline ways to the replicated the benefits virtually as best as possible.
+Leaders should evaluate the positive impacts of in-person onboarding and outline ways to the replicate the benefits virtually as best as possible.
 For example, can other employees take a new employee “out” for a virtual lunch?
 Can a new employee have a detailed and organized schedule of online meetings with various department leaders and colleagues?
 Organizations have the opportunity to get creative with how they make new employees feel welcome and get them up to speed and productive as soon as possible.

 Simultaneously, leaders need to determine how to best terminate an employee in a virtual setting while maintaining a sense of empathy and protecting the company brand.
 Employees can easily record virtual conversations and post them online—leaders should assume ALL conversations are being recorded.
 Technology policies and software resources need to be in place prior to termination to ensure online networks cannot be breached and company data cannot be stolen.
 Policies need to be in place with an inventory of what company property an employee has at their home, including computers, phones, hardware, documents, and any access to software, servers, cloud storage, or client lists.
 A procedure needs to be in place regarding who will travel to the employee’s home to collect any company property, or if the employee is responsible for returning property in-person or via a designated delivery service.